 - What Boxing Equipment is Essential for Beginners?

 - How do I Clean my Equipment?

-If you're just starting out on your boxing journey, there are several pieces of equipment that are non-negotiable.
+There are many gloves, pads, bags and boxing accessories available.
+But if you're just starting out on your boxing journey, there are several pieces of equipment that are non-negotiable.
 These include:

 The most important piece of boxing equipment, your boxing gloves will protect your hands when you repeatedly beat a heavy bag.
 They should be lightweight, comfortable, durable and a good fit for your hands.